Rebecq Memorial

 Exhibition

-An exhibition at the local museum in Rebecq runs through until 29/5/11.
-Included in the display is the part of the tailplane on which the MU/AG was carried to the local hospital, which was found in a loft when part of the building was demolished recently (this can be seen in the first photo.
+An exhibition at the local museum in Rebecq ran through until 29/5/11.
+Included in the display was the part of the tailplane on which the MU/AG was carried to the local hospital, which was found in a loft when part of the building was demolished shortly before the exhibition (this aircraft fragment can be seen in the first photo).

 Unveiling Ceremony